toggl/toggl_api_docs/chapters/users.md

 The request responds with all the workspaces, clients, projects, tasks, time entries and tags which the user can see.
-To get only user properties add the parameter `with_related_data=false`
+To get only user properties add the parameter `with_related_data=false` If you want to retrieve objects which have changed after certain time add `since` parameter to the query.
+The value should be a unix timestamp (e.g. `since=1362579886`)

 Example request *without* related data

 ```shell
 curl -v -u 1971800d4d82861d8f2c1651fea4d212:api_token -X GET https://www.toggl.com/api/v8/me?with_related_data=false
 ```

 Successful response